 for something lost in the predawn gray

 an empire reborn, or men of straw, or

 a form of ashes blown on the wind

 down corridors to arc once more

 A little history. through the years,

 beyond locked turnstile and

 last contact before cold morning and the

 fog reveal a long dark spell of nothing.

-J. B. Hogan has published over 270 stories and poems and ten books, including Bar Harbor, Time and Time Again, Mexican Skies, Tin Hollow, Living Behind Time, Losing Cotton, The Rubicon, Fallen, The Apostate, and Angels in the Ozarks (nonfiction, local professional baseball history).
+J. B. Hogan has published over 280 stories and poems and eleven books, including Bounty Riders, Bar Harbor, Time and Time Again, Mexican Skies, Tin Hollow, Living Behind Time, Losing Cotton, The Rubicon, Fallen, The Apostate, and Angels in the Ozarks (nonfiction, local professional baseball history).
 He lives in Fayetteville, Arkansas.